 Imagine the internet is an infinite library filled with billions of books (websites).
-When someone searches for an answer, they go to the head librarian—Google.
+When someone searches for an answer, they go to the head librarian – Google.
 In a split second, the librarian scans its entire catalog and recommends the best, most relevant books on the very first shelf.

 Search Engine Optimization (SEO) is the process of making your website the book that the librarian confidently recommends first.

-If your site is buried in the back of that library—on the second, third, or tenth page of search results—it’s effectively invisible to 99% of people.
-This article isn’t another boring list of terms.
-It’s a practical guide to the rules of the game set by search engines, showing you how to step out of the shadows and turn search traffic into real customers.
+This article isn't another boring list of terms.
+It's a practical guide to the rules of the game set by search engines – showing you how to step out of the shadows and turn search traffic into real customers.

-Chapter 1: Behind the Curtain: How Google Finds Your Site in Under 0.5 Seconds
+Behind the Curtain: How Google Finds Your Site in Under 0.5 Seconds

 To effectively influence search engines, you have to understand how they think.
-The entire process, from discovering your site to showing it in search results, breaks down into three key stages.
+The entire process – from discovering your site to showing it in search results – breaks down into three key stages.

 Step 1: Crawling (Discovery)